zammad/zammad-admin-documentation/manage/organizations/index.rst

    .. hint:: 😵 **Are you using the Note field
       to keep track of your own "custom" organization attributes?**

-      Wish you could add your own fields Organizations?
+      Wish you could add your own fields to organizations?

       You can!
 To learn more, see :doc:`/system/objects`.